dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 and use Google Spreadsheets to keep track of the data!

 > You *could* use a "*free*" service like http://formspree.io/ to process your form submissions
-if you don't care where you are sending your data and have to manage the data submitted
+if you don't care where you are sending your data and want to manage the data submitted
 in your email inbox (*messy ... yuck*!)
 *Or*... you can *invest* a few minutes and keep data private/manageable.
 *Take your pick*.